ethrgeist/git-credential-1password/README.md

 ### 🔄 Alternatives?

-If your target system uses Oauth, you might want to try [git-credential-oauth](https://github.com/hickford/git-credential-oauth), althought it is a bit more complex to setup.
+If your target system uses Oauth, you might want to try [git-credential-oauth](https://github.com/hickford/git-credential-oauth), although it is a bit more complex to setup.

 ## 🏗️ Installation